Click here to log in to the Portal

 When a volunteer leaves

-As part of our exit process, when a volunteer leaves you must contact our Supporter Care Team to close their record on our central database.
+As part of our exit process, when a volunteer leaves you must contact our Volunteer Support Team to close their record on our central database.
 This will remove their personal data from the Portal.

 - Learn what to do When a volunteer leaves

 Services and activities:

 The services and activities tab on the Portal is our record of all services, activities and events delivered by MS Society groups throughout the UK.
 The information you add to the Portal about your services and activities is automatically published on our website.

 - Learn more in the Portal User Guide

 Whenever you add a new event, the Portal identifies whether it requires an events risk assessment, or is covered by our simplified events risk guidance.
 You will be asked to confirm that the appropriate level of risk management has been completed.